 Dave: It is.

 Jim: Dave, it’s great to have you back.

 Dave: Well, class one is that one night stand.
 You didn’t know the individual.
 You may be away at a conference or something.
 It’s private.
 Alcohol is almost always involved.
 A lot of remorse and regret afterwards.
-The second is the entangled affair, where it’s a friendship that develops gradually over time.
-Eventually turns sexual.
+Second is the entangled affair, where it’s a friendship that develops gradually over time - eventually turns sexual.
 You feel like you’ve found your, um, soulmate - somebody that understands you.
 You’re willing to trash everything in your life to maintain this relationship.

 Jim: And it’s important.
 You related that to Samson and Delilah.
 I think that’s great.

 Dave: Samson and Delilah, they - this is an illustration.
 Since they - he could not stay away from that woman even though he knew she was trying to kill him.